For people, one way to understand natural numbers is counting

 Although the usage of seems problematic, they can still be defined in terms of symbol & symbol strings

-like in general programming languages, or what return
+like in general programming languages, or the return

 map space and subset introduce high-level infinity